shrinerb/shrine/doc/processing.md

 title: File Processing
 ---

-Shrine allows you to process attached files up front or on-the-fly.
+Shrine allows you to process attached files eagerly or on-the-fly.
 For example, if your app is accepting image uploads, you can generate a predefined set of of thumbnails when the image is attached to a record, or you can have thumbnails generated dynamically as they're needed.